- All Topics

-Most of us who have spent time in the lubrication field have been told that it takes only a small amount of water (less than 500 ppm) to substantially shorten the service life of rolling element bearings.
-There is indeed a vast amount of research that supports these assertions.
+It takes only a small amount of water (less than 500 ppm) to substantially shorten the service life of rolling element bearings.
+There is a vast amount of research that supports this.
 Being a career-long crusader of clean and dry oil, I will certainly not argue the contrary.
 In fact, water's destructive effects on bearings can easily reach or exceed that of particle contamination, depending on the conditions.

 My theme for this column, therefore, is not about whether water imparts harm but rather how it does.
 Knowing how water attacks and causes damage helps in setting important dryness targets and also aids failure investigations post mortem.
 Further, when water contamination is unavoidable, understanding these water-induced failure modes can be valuable in the optimum selection of lubricants, bearings and seals for defensive purposes.